vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/syntax.md

 ## Default Markdown Extensions in VuePress

 VuePress has some easy built-in grammar so that you could write posts more easily.
 In the following I will briefly list supported Markdown extensions.
-For more details, please see [VuePress Markdown extensions](https://v1.vuepress.vuejs.org/guide/markdown.html) 查看
+For more details, please see [VuePress Markdown extensions](https://v1.vuepress.vuejs.org/guide/markdown.html)

 - Table in the style of GitHub
 - Table of Contents